MeaghanCampbell/disc-live/README.md

 ## 💬Description
-A website for users to create and discover playlists from various streaming platforms through Openwhyd API while also being able to look up corresponding tabs/chords for guitar, bass, and drums through Songsterr API.
+A website for users to search for an artist they are interested in and see similar artists related to their search through the Last.fm API.
+The user will then be able to select multiple artists and view tour dates based on their selection through the Bandsintown API.

 ## 📓Table of Contents